umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 By setting the value of the `UseLegacyPageService` to `True` the old service can be reinstated.

 ### DisallowedFileUploadExtensions
 When using the File Upload field in a form, editors can choose which file extensions they want to accept.
-So if expecting an image, they can for example ensure only .jpg or .png files are uploaded.
+When an image is expected, they can for example specify that only `.jpg` or `.png` files are uploaded.

-There are certain file extension that in almost all cases should never be allowed, which are held in this configuration value.
-So even if an editor has selected to allow all files, any files that much the extensions listed here will be blocked.
+There are certain file extensions that in almost all cases should never be allowed, which are held in this configuration value.
+This means that even if an editor has selected to allow all files, any files that match the extensions listed here will be blocked.

-By default .NET related code files like .config and .aspx are included in this deny list, but you can add or - if you are sure - remove values from this list to your needs.
+By default, .NET related code files like `.config` and `.aspx` are included in this deny list.
+You can add or - if you are sure - remove values from this list to your needs.

 ## Default Settings
 There are several configuration keys that start with `Default`.
 This allows you to configure the values for when a new form is created.